drrev/telehandler/docs/design.md

 ### Job Execution

+**IMPORTANT:** Job state is maintained for the entire lifetime of the Telehandler service.
+Once testing has finished, the service should be closed to reclaim resources.
+Additionally, refrain from testing commands that write large amounts of data to STDOUT or STDERR.

 In order to properly support control groups (cgroups) and namespaces, bootstrapping code needs to execute to configure Linux **before** the job executes.
 For example, a PID of a *running* process **must** be added to `<cgroup_path>/cgroup.procs` to limit resources.

 The cgroup API is problematic for the way that Go forks child processes; namely, there is no way to run any code before or after a child process executes.
 Additionally, Telehandler **should not** be resource constrained as a Job, which is what would happen by passing [`os.Getpid()`][getpid] into `cgroup.procs`.
 The cgroup could be setup before the process was forked, then the PID can be added; however, that leaves some time delta ($\Delta{t}$) from $t_0$ to $t_n$ in which the forked process would run without proper resource constraints.

-To work around this issue, Telehandler does not forking the job target eagerly.
+To work around this issue, Telehandler does not fork the job target eagerly.
 Telehandler has a dedicated sub-command that is used to bootstrap the cgroup--and namespaces--before running the job target.
 Since the direct descendant of Telehandler would be another instance of Telehandler, the logic can be written to bootstrap a cgroup, add `os.Getpid()` to the group, then run the job target so that it inherits the cgroup constraints.
 Now, it is impossible for there to be any amount of time in which the job can execute without being part of a cgroup or namespace.

 The process of Telehandler executing itself in order to bootstrap a child process is called re-execution (reexec):